pingcap/docs/geo-distributed-deployment-topology.md

 # Geo-Distributed Deployment Topology

 This document takes the typical architecture of three data centers (DC) in two cities as an example, and introduces the geo-distributed deployment architecture and the key configuration.
-The cities uses in this example are Shanghai (refered to as `sha` in the example) and Beijing (refered to as `bja` and `bjb` in the example).
+The cities used in this example are Shanghai (referred to as `sha`) and Beijing (referred to as `bja` and `bjb`).

 ## Topology information